Kodama Station

 Kodama Station (児玉駅, Kodama-eki) is a passenger railway station located in the city of Honjō, Saitama, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kodama Station is served by the Hachikō Line between Komagawa and Takasaki and is located 75.9 kilometers from Hachiōji.

 Station layout

 The station consists of two side platforms serving two tracks, which form a passing loop on the single-track line.
 The platforms are connected to the station building by a footbridge.
-The station is Unstaffed from march 2021.
+The station has been unstaffed since March 2021.

 Platforms

 History

 The station opened on 1 July 1931.
 A new station building was completed in December 2015..

 Passenger statistics

 In fiscal 2019, the station was used by an average of 356 passengers daily (boarding passengers only).